 I lived in a shared flat in Triana for three years before moving to Cerro de Águila to live rent-free with the Novio.
 We bought a house in Triana last summer, and while I love having a place to park and going everywhere on foot, I really miss my places in Cerro – my dry cleaner, David at the cervecería, my neighbors.
-Where you live in Seville is really about feeling and making the street your living room!
+Where you live in Seville is really about making the street your living room!

 Where are you planning on living, or live already?
 What do you like (or not) about it?
 What is your rent like?